karimtabet/bagslash_ef_project/README.md

 Due to the slim time frame, the project had much of its scope cut.
 With more time, the following work remains:

+ - Fix Twitter callback on prod
  - Load testing.
 This would be done using Locust.io and would be set up to hit all endpoints with varying frequency.
  - Auth with more than Twitter (ie Facebook, Google+ and Email)
  - Configure Postgres roles
  - Run tests and migrations as part of Docker build.
  - Higher test coverage, areas include Redirects admin view and authentication
+ - Refactor and rearrange code.